00labs/huma-monorepo/0_doc/huma_protocol_whitepaper.md

 #### 4.2.1 Protocol-level Admin Roles

 **Protocol Owner:** Protocol Owner is responsible for the administration of the entire protocol.
 It will be a multisig.
 After the initial deployment, the ownership will be transferred from the deployer to this multisig protocol owner.
-It has the following access rights:

-- The only user who can change various [protocol configurations](#43-protocol-administration)

-- The only user who can add and remove Pool Owners.
-- The only user who can add and remove Pausers.
-- One of the users who can pause the entire protocol.
-- The only user who can unpause the protocol after it is paused by one of the pausers.
-- The only user other than the pool owner who can perform admin tasks on a pool.
-- The only user who can transfer protocol income from pool wallet to protocol treasury.
+This is the only account who can change various protocol configurations and perform administrative tasks, most notably, adding and removing pool owners and pausers, unpausing the protocol, and transferring protocol income from pool wallet to protocol treasury.

 **Pausers:** Pausers can call a pause function to pause the entire protocol.
 When the protocol is paused, no money moves in or out of the protocol.
 This is expected to happen in very rare cases, such as major security attacks, or serious security issues discovered.
 It is expected for the protocol to have multiple pausers, possibly including an external security monitoring firm.
 The only thing that a pauser can do is to pause the protocol, nothing else.
 After the protocol is paused, only the Protocol Owner can unpause it.

-**Protocol Treasury:** This is technically not a user.
-It is the wallet to hold treasury for the protocol.

 #### 4.2.2 Pool-level User Roles

 **Pool Owners**: Pool owners are a list of addresses that are approved by the ProtocolProtocol Owner to create and manage pools.
-They have the following access rights:

-- The only user who can set Evaluation Agent for the pool.
-- The only user who can set Fee Manager to be used by the pool and configure the Fee Manager.
-- The only user who can change various [pool configurations](#442-pool-configurations).

-- The only user who can transfer the Pool Owner’s income from the pool.
+They config the key parameters for the pool, and choose the Evaluation Agent and set the fee structure through Fee Manager.
+They will be rewarded with a percentage of the pool income.
+They are the only users who can transfer this reward from the pool.

-**Evaluation Agent:** The Evaluation Agent makes underwriting decisions for a pool.
+**Evaluation Agent:** The Evaluation Agent (EA) makes underwriting decisions, approve or diapprove credit requests for a pool.
 Each pool can only have one Evaluation Agent.
-They have the following access rights:

-- The only user who can approve credit requests to the pool.
-- The only user who can post a pre-approved credit line to the pool contract.
-- The only user who can post off-contract payments received and trigger subsequent actions by the contract.
-- The only user who can transfer the EA’s income from the pool.

-After the pool owner has set the evaluation agent for the pool, the EA has to deposit the required capital before the pool owner to enable the pool.
+We envision most of the EAs are automated.
+The protocol also allows it to be manual.
+They will be rewarded with a percentage of the pool income for their contribution.
+They are the only accounts who can transfer this reward from the pool.

+To drive accountability, similar to the Pool Owners, EAs are required to deposit capital to the pools that they are supporting.
+Only after both the Pool Owner and EA have deposited the required capital, can a pool be enabled to accept capital from others Liquidity Providers.
 Pool owner can choose to change the evaluate agent for the pool.
+The new EA needs to meet the deposit requirement before the change can happen.
 When this happens, all the accrued EA rewards are paid to the old EA immediately.
-The EA needs to have made the required deposits.

 **Liquidity Providers:** Liquidity Providers (a.k.a.
 Lenders) provide capital to the pool and expect financial returns for their investment.
 The only actions that they can do are depositing and withdrawing capital from the pool.